open-forest-observatory/automate-metashape/README.md

 python metashape_workflow.py --config_file config.yml --step finalize
 ```

-**Note:** Each step automatically loads the project file created/updated by previous steps, so all steps must use the same `--project-path` and `--run-name` values.
+**Note:** Each step automatically loads the project file created/updated by previous steps, so all steps must use the same `--project-path` and `--project-name` values.
 The `setup` step creates the project; all subsequent steps load it.

 <br/>